Setting up a Proxy Server on the Docker Platform

 }

-- Replace proxy.example.com:Port with your IP address and port, just like in the command line example.
+3. In place of proxy.example.com:Port, your IP and port data should be specified, just like in the command line example.

-- In the config file, as seen above, you can use four proxy options:
+4. In the config file, as seen from the code above, you can use 4 proxy options:

-- ftpProxy — for FTP to transfer files using FTP;
+• ftpProxy — for the ftp option to transfer files using ftp;

-- noProxy — for direct traffic.
-The same proxy options should be used when working in the command line, depending on your proxy.
-After saving the config file docker proxy, your provided information will apply to all new containers and to existing containers loaded from the Docker repository.
+You must use similar proxy options when working with the command line, depending on what your proxy is.
+After saving the docker proxy config file, the information you specified will apply to all new containers and to ready-made containers downloaded from the Docker repository.